raistefintel/raistefintel.github.io/getting_started.md

 # Get Started with the Intel® Distribution for Python\*
-The Intel® Distribution for Python\* is a cluster of packages including NumPy, SciPy, and more.
+The Intel® Distribution for Python\* is a cluster of packages including NumPy, SciPy, scikit-learn, XGBoost and Data Parallel Extensions for Python*.
 It contains packages that are optimized via the Intel® oneAPI Math Kernel Library (oneMKL) and the Intel® oneAPI Data Analytics Library (oneDAL) to make Python\* application more efficient.

 ## Supported Installation Options